Chapter 10 Statistical Analysis

 Karin Ortmayr thought fold change might be better than p-values to find the differences (Ortmayr et al. 2016).

-10.2.1 T-test or ANOVA
+10.3.1 T-test or ANOVA

-If one peak show significant differences among two groups or multiple groups, T-test or ANOVA could be used to find such peaks.
+If one peak shows significant differences among two groups or multiple groups, T-test or ANOVA could be used to find such peaks.
 However, when multiple hypothesis testings are performed, the probability of false positive would increase.
 In this case, false discovery rate(FDR) control is required.
 Q value or adjusted p value could be used in this situation.
 At certain confidence interval, we could find peaks with significant differences after FDR control.

-10.2.2 LIMMA
+10.3.2 LIMMA

 Linear Models for MicroArray Data(LIMMA) model could also be used for high-dimensional data like metabolomics.
 They use a moderated t-statistic to make estimation of the effects called Empirical Bayes Statistics for Differential Expression.
 It is a hierarchical model to shrink the t-statistic for each peak to all the peaks.
 Such estimation is more robust.
 In LIMMA, we could add the known batch effect variable as a covariance in the model.
 LIMMA is different from t-test or ANOVA while we could still use p value and FDR control on LIMMA results.

-10.2.3 Bayesian mixture model
+10.3.3 Bayesian mixture model

 Another way to make difference analysis is based on Bayesian mixture model without p value.
 Such model would not use hypothesis testing and directly generate the posterior estimation of parameters.
 A posterior probability could be used to check whether certain peaks could be related to different condition.
 If we want to make comparison between classical model like LIMMA and Bayesian mixture model.
 We need to use simulation to find the cutoff.

-10.3 PCA
+10.4.1 PCA

-10.4 Cluster Analysis
+10.4.2 Cluster Analysis

 After we got a lot of samples and analyzed the concentrations of many compounds in them, we may ask about the relationship between the samples.
 You might have the sampling information such as the date and the position and you could use boxplot or violin plot to explore the relationships among those categorical variables.
 However, you could also use the data to find some potential relationship.